 The quick answer

-When a limited company is insolvent it can be wound up using a Creditors Voluntary Liquidation where you chose an insolvency practitioner like us to act as liquidator.
-Alternatively a company can also be wound up by the Court.
+When a limited company is insolvent it can be wound up using a Creditors Voluntary Liquidation where you choose an insolvency practitioner like us to act as liquidator.
+Alternatively, a company can also be wound up by the Court.
 The Court route is used for companies with very few assets or when a company is wound up by an unpaid creditor.

 In more detail